xerminator/TheOtherUsDev/README.md

 ## Tie Breaker

 If the Voting ends in a tie, the Tie Breaker takes place and the player with the Tie Breaker Modifier gets an extra vote thats not visible to anyone.\
-Everyone will know if the Tie Breaker was involved in the Meeting or not.
+Everyone will know if the Tie Breaker was involved in the Meeting or not.\
+\
+**NOTE**
+- Impostor, Neutral or Crewmate roles can have this Modifier
+- There can only be on player with this Modifier

 ### Game Options
 | Name | Description |